IviFoundation/IviOrganization/OperatingProcedures/IVI-1.2_OperatingProcedures_v1.91-2018-10-19.md

 - Error Numbers

-COM GUIDs have been pre-allocated for all IVI classes so that IVI components will show up consecutively in the registry.
+COM GUIDs have been pre-allocated for all IVI instrument classes so that IVI components will show up consecutively in the registry.
 New classes need to acquire GUIDs by making entries in the master GUID list on the IVI web site.
 This is currently located in the Architecture Control Section of the web site in the Members login area.

-New classes also need to define help context IDs that do not overlap with existing classes.
+New instrument classes also need to define help context IDs that do not overlap with existing classes.
 This is done by assigning each class a base ID, then all the IDs in the class are taken sequentially above this base.
 The control document is on the IVI web site in the Architecture Control Section in the Members login area.
 New classes should take the next available base address after the highest address currently defined and round up to the nearest multiple of 100.

-Error and warning numbers also need to be uniquely defined for each class.
+Error and warning numbers also need to be uniquely defined for each instrument class.
 New error and warning numbers are defined by incrementing sequentially from a base number assigned to the class.
 IVI-COM and IVI-C have separate error and warning bases.
 The error and warning bases for IVI-COM and IVI-C are define in IVI 3.1 section 5.6.
 New classes need to update this table with the four new base values.

 ### Deliverables

-In order to complete a new class specification, the following need to be provided by the class sub-committee before the final vote is called for:
+In order to complete a new instrument class specification, the following need to be provided by the class sub-committee before the final vote is called for:

-> **Written Specification:** The written specification shall be a MicrosoftWord file based on the standard foundation boilerplate available in the Operating Procedures section of the IVI Foundation web site Assigning a Revision Number to a Specification
+> **Written Specification:** The written specification shall be a Microsoft Word file based on the standard foundation boilerplate available in the Operating Procedures section of the IVI Foundation web site Assigning a Revision Number to a Specification

 > **IDL Files:** The IDL files that describe the interface to the class from COM.
 These files are used by the shared components committee to generate a type library.
 One file contains the interface definition,the other contains the corresponding help strings. *Note that this file shall be equivalent to the corresponding appendix in the specification.*